-Joho’s rise to international success began on the 40th floor of the Chicago Stock Exchange with Everest, which is now one of the world’s premier dining rooms.
-Today, his establishments across the country in Chicago (Everest, Studio Paris), and Las Vegas (Eiffel Tower Restaurant) set standards for dining and win accolades at every turn.
-Joho is also a partner in several other concepts, including Chicago’s Nacional 27 and M Burger, and was a founding partner of the Corner Bakery concept.
+Joho’s rise to international success began on the 40th floor of the Chicago Stock Exchange with Everest, know as one of the world’s premier dining rooms.
+His past establishments across the country in Chicago (Everest, Studio Paris) and current in Las Vegas (Eiffel Tower Restaurant) set standards for dining and win accolades at every turn.
+Joho is also a partner in several other concepts, including Chicago’s M Burger, and was a founding partner of the Corner Bakery concept.

 Chef Joho was awarded the Critic’s Choice Lifetime Achievement Award by the Chicago Tribune in 2016.
 See the video presentation of Chef Joho experience here.
 Joho was also named “Restaurateur of the Year” by Gayot in 2012.
 James Beard Foundation has awarded; “Who’s Who”, “Best New Restaurant”, “Best American Chef: Midwest”; nominations for “Best Outstanding Restaurant”, “Outstanding Chef,” and “Outstanding Service.”